-The essential characteristics of the aggregate flow is that, under lossless conditions the data flow of N parallel sessions increases at a rate N times faster than a single session in congestion avoidance mode.
-Also the response to an isolated loss event is that of rate halving of a single flow, so that the total flow rate under ideal conditions is between R and R (2N-1)/2N, or a long term average throughput of R (4N-1)/4N.
-For N = 100 our theoretical 10Gbps connection could now operate at 9.9Gbps.
+The essential characteristic of the aggregate flow is that under lossless conditions the data flow of N parallel sessions increases at a rate N times faster than a single session in congestion avoidance mode.
+Also the response to an isolated loss event is that of rate halving of a single flow, so that the total flow rate under ideal conditions is between R and $R \times (2N-1)/2N$ , or a long-term average throughput of $R \times (4N-1)/4N$ .
+For N=100 our theoretical 10-Gbps connection could now operate at 9.9 Gbps.

-Of course the one major difference between theory and practice is that practice is different from theory, and there has been a considerable body of work looking at the performance of parallel TCP under various conditions, both in terms of maximizing throughput and the most efficient choice of the number of parallel active streams to use.
-Part of the problem is that while simple simulations, such as that used to generate Figure 4, tend to evenly distribute each of the parallel sessions to maximise the throughput, there is the more practical potential that the individual sessions self-synchronise.
-Because the parallel sessions have a similar range of window sizes, it is possible that at a given point in time there will be a similar number of packets in the network path from each stream.
-If the packet drop event is a multiple packet drop event, such as a tail-drop queue, then it is entirely feasible that a number of parallel streams will experience packet loss simultaneously, and there is the consequent potential for the streams to fall into synchronization.
+Of course practice is different from theory, and a considerable amount of work has looked at the performance of parallel TCP under various conditions, in terms of both maximizing throughput and choosing the most efficient number of parallel active streams to use.
+Part of the problem is that although simple simulations, such as that used to generate Figure 4, tend to evenly distribute each of the parallel sessions to maximize the throughput, there is the more practical potential that the individual sessions self-synchronize.
+Because the parallel sessions have a similar range of window sizes, it is possible that at a given point in time a similar number of packets will be in the network path from each stream.
+If the packet drop event is a multiple packet drop event, such as a tail-drop queue, then it is entirely feasible that numerous parallel streams will experience packet loss simultaneously, and there is the consequential potential for the streams to fall into synchronization.

-The two extremes, evenly distributed and tightly synchronized multiple streams are indicated in Figure 5.
-The average throughput of parallel synchronized streams is the same as a single stream over extended periods in this simulation, and both are certainly far worse than an evenly distributed set of parallel streams.
+The two extremes, evenly distributed and tightly synchronized multiple streams, are indicated in Figure 4 The average throughput of parallel synchronized streams is the same as a single stream over extended periods in this simulation, and both are certainly far worse than an evenly distributed set of parallel streams.